kmatassa/sample-server/README.md

 ## Methodology

 I've created a sample http-server only.
-My approach was to not use too many high level libraries, but use a few where it makes sense in that the details at that level may not be as important.
+My approach was to not use too many high level libraries, but use a few where it makes sense where illustration is not as beneficial.

 - start
   - spin 1 thread to start processing loop with socket wait